-7.3.18.3.1 Reporting Period Duration and Cycle
+8.3.1 Reporting Period Duration and Cycle

 A Reporting Period is a discrete period of time for which a Project Operator quantifies and reports GHG reductions and removals, as well as required project data to the Reserve.
-The initial reporting Period reports only project data on the project start date may cover any length of time, up to one year.
-Reporting Periods subsequent to the initial report" must cover 12 months of project activity, with the exception of the second Reporting Period which may cover 12 months in order for the Project Operator to establish a logical reporting date.
-Harvested Wood Products should not be reported in the "initial report." as of the project start date.
-No CRTs are issued until the second Reporting Period.
-Figure 8.1 displays the Reporting Periods in graphical form.
+The initial Reporting Period may cover any length of time, up to one year.
+Reporting Periods subsequent to the initial Reporting Period must cover 12 months of project activity.

-Reporting Periods must be contiguous, i.e., there must be no gaps in reporting during the crediting period of a Forest Project once the first reporting period has commenced.
+Reporting Periods must be contiguous, i.e., there must be no gaps in reporting during the crediting period of a Forest Project once the project has begun receiving CRTs.